 WHAT YOU’LL LEARN IN THIS LACTATION COOKIES RECIPE:

 - How to make lactation cookies

 A galactagogue is a substance that promotes lactation.
 According to Traditional Medicinal’s Mother’s Milk tea, the term galactagogue comes from the Greek word “galactos,” meaning “milk” and “agogue,” which means “bringer of.”
 Galactagogues can be artificially produced medications, but also occur naturally in herbs and foods.
 For moms with low milk supply, a lactation consultant can help you get a prescription galactagogue.
 This great article on Kelly Mom can help you determine if you actually have a low milk supply.

-If you do discover you have low milk supply, give this tea a try, it has worked wonders for several of my friends:
+If you do discover you have low milk supply, give Mother’s Milk tea a try, it has worked wonders for several of my friends: